 - Monetize online public services and create new sources of revenue for future innovations

 According to a Deloitte survey, those governments that approached digital transformation as a greenfield project were the most successful ones.
-These countries did not need to modernize legacy systems and update their infrastructure and processes for compliance with modern e-Government standards.
+These countries did not need to modernize legacy systems and update their infrastructure and processes by implementing new public sector solutions for compliance with modern e-Government standards.
 Instead, they chose to implement them from scratch, starting by defining the problem statement and coming up with an iterative implementation strategy.

 Singapore: The country runs a number of innovative e-Government programs and initiatives, including the famous Virtual Singapore digital twin project.
-Citizens enjoy a variety of online and mobile apps providing access to a slew of government services in such areas as healthcare, urban development, transportation, and more.
+This public sector technology allows citizens enjoy a variety of online and mobile apps providing access to a slew of government services in such areas as healthcare, urban development, transportation, and more.

 United Arab Emirates: The government of the UAE is among the world leaders in terms of the number of smart city and e-Government initiatives launched in the past couple of decades.
 Dubai takes the lead with its Smart Dubai program, which focuses on such initiatives as paperless document exchange, public transport running on renewable energy, smart mobility, and widely available broadband connectivity.